 - Donate excess food.
 Some charities will accept food donations, so check with your local food bank or use Feeding America's food bank locator to find one in your area.

-Approximately 25-30 million real Christmas trees are sold in the U.S. every year, and regardless of where you stand on the real tree vs. fake tree debate, if you're going the real-tree route, be sure to recycle it when the holidays are over.
+About 25-30 million real Christmas trees are sold in the U.S. every year, and regardless of where you stand on the real tree vs. fake tree debate, if you're going the real-tree route, be sure to recycle it when the holidays are over.
 Recycled Christmas trees are used for everything from generating electricity to preventing beachfront erosion, and preparing your tree for its afterlife is as simple as removing the ornaments and checking the collection or drop-off dates in your area.
-To locate Christmas tree recycling centers and services in your neighborhood, type in your ZIP code at Earth 911.
+To locate Christmas tree recycling centers and services in your neighborhood, type in your ZIPcode at Earth 911.